DaWoody/free-video-player/free_videoplayer_components/readme/readme-base.md

 <script>

-//Ok so lets instantiate the free video player here..
+// Ok so lets instantiate the free video player here..
-//First create an optional configuration object var optionalConfigurationObject = {
+// First create an optional configuration object var optionalConfigurationObject = {
-    //Add your own configurations here
+    // Add your own configurations here
-    //See the section How to configure the Free Video Player, to see more of the possible configuration options }
+    // See the section How to configure the Free Video Player,
+    // to see more of the possible configuration options }

-//Then instantiate the actual player object var player = freeVideoPlayer(optionalConfigurationObject);
+// Then instantiate the actual player object var player = freeVideoPlayer(optionalConfigurationObject);

-//Now we can use the player object with regular javascript or libraries such as for instance jQuery/Angular or the
+// Now we can use the player object with regular javascript or libraries such as for instance jQuery/Angular or the
-//developers choice
+// developers choice
-//Like for instance if we have a button or element in the DOM that has an onclick event listener,
+// Like for instance if we have a button or element in the DOM that has an onclick event listener,
-//then we could use that to call a method like this.. function someFunctionToPlay(){
+// then we could use that to call a method like this.. function someFunctionToPlay(){

        var videoUrl = document.getElementById('some-id-field-value-containing-the-video-url-value').value;

+        // This object is optional to add,
+        // and can include information about the splash (loading) image and such var optionalConfigurationObject = {
+            videoSplashImageUrl:'url_to_splash_image_'
+        };

-        //Loads the player
+        //Loads the player (the optionalConfigurationObject is an optional parameter). player.load(videoUrl, optionalConfigurationObject);
-        player.load(videUrl);

         //Starts the video..
         player.play();